 His operation was such a success that within four years Shannon once again outgrew his spot on Coppini Lane.
 In late 2001, the rescue moved to a 50 acre ranch that had 30 usuable acres to build on.
 It came complete with a barn, plenty of room to expand, horse trails along the Eel River & bordered the greenway boardwalk to walk the dogs.
 Ironically, it was the very same place where he began understanding & learning about animals during his teen years with his friend Bonnie Tanferani who operated, what she called a Funny Farm for Animals.

-For the past serveral years, Shannon has co-operated the rescue with Dean Paris, who moved to the area from Boston, MA.
-With Shannon’s knowledge of animals and Dean’s business background, they have become an invincible team fighting animal abuse!
+For the past decade, Shannon has co-operated the rescue with Dean Paris, who moved to the area from Boston, MA.

-Friend Kim Korobi, Shannon Miranda, Friend Deb Newman & Dean Paris pictured on left
+Friend Kim, Shannon Miranda, Friend Deb & Dean Paris pictured on left

 Right Shannon, Blake, Mikayla & Logan riding in the Fortuna Rodeo Parade (photo by Dado Dean!)